 Over the river and through the woods and straight through the barnyard gate.

-It seems that we go so incredibly slow, it is so hard to wait.
+It seems that we go so dreadfully slow, it is so hard to wait.

 Over the river and through the woods, now Grandmother’s cap I spy.